la2050/challenge/_2021/create/mint-inc.md

   the MINT100 will allow them to have the opportunity to create even more impact in LA county through their businesses.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '112' Describe how Los Angeles County will be different if your work is successful.: >- LA County can become the center of a diversely impactful funding hub and the MINT100 project will be the catalyst for this change.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '112' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '6000000' Describe how Los Angeles County will be different if your work is successful.: >- LA County can become the center of a diversely impactful funding hub and the MINT100 project will be the catalyst for this change.
 Through the success of